CarTarL/CyberBrokers-assets/nfts/README.md

 Not all tools do a good job of converting SVG to PNG, JPG, or any raster format.
 I recommend the following tool for linux.
 It also has great options for changing the resolution during conversion to take advantage of the SVG file format.
 - [rsvg-convert](https://wiki.gnome.org/action/show/Projects/LibRsvg?action=show&redirect=LibRsvg) part of the librsvg package available on most linux varients.

+If you need to download all 10,001 NFTs of a given format at once, they are Zip files in the zip directory.

+**For PNG versions it would be appreciated if you download the corresponding SVG version and use rsvg-convert to convert them locally.**
+This will help keep this repository in place and not cost me a fortune !